akshaybhu/Dockerizing-a-Plain-HTML-Page-With-Nginx/README.md

 Dockerfile: This file contains instructions for building a Docker image.
 It specifies the base image, copies files into the container, installs dependencies, and sets up the environment.

+# To begin with docker, lets first create a EC2 instance:

 Launch EC2 instance for amazon linux machine.
 Update using “sudo yum update -y ” and install nginx using “sudo yum install nginx -y” Then enable/start the nginx service